27guptamohit/Superhero_Analysis/my_presentation.md

 # Future work

-More questions are being surveyed from different people to know what they are curious to know about their favorite superhero and publisher.
+More questions are being surveyed from different people to answer their curiosity about their favorite superhero and publisher.